Arbor Day Foundation: Team Trees

 In 2019, Team Trees was formed when YouTube creators MrBeast and Mark Rober joined with the Arbor Day Foundation to raise $20 million to plant 20 million trees.
 The campaign crowdfunded $20 million in 56 days.
 More than 800,000 people donated from 200 countries and territories.
 The campaign set the record for the biggest YouTube collaboration and fundraiser in history with notable donors such as Elon Musk and Tobias Lütke, who each donated over a million dollars.
 The goal to reach 20,000,000 trees was reached on December 19, 2019. and as of August 2025, #TeamTrees has raised $24.9 million.

 Arbor Day Farm

 Arbor Day Farm is a 260-acre attraction located in Nebraska City, Nebraska, where the mission of the Arbor Day Foundation comes to life.
 Amenities at Arbor Day Farm include a 140-room hotel (Lied Lodge), outdoor play and educational center (Tree Adventure), the historic home of Julius Sterling Morton (Arbor Lodge State Park) and many more amenities designed to immerse patrons into the outdoors and the beauty of trees.
+The farm also hosts community events, including the AppleJack Festival.